Omar Bagasra: Biography

 He is currently a tenured professor of biology (and the director) at the South Carolina Center for Biotechnology, Claflin University, as well as a clinical professor of pathology, microbiology and immunology, with the University of South Carolina School of Medicine.
 He is also an adjunct professor with a number of reputed medical schools, most notably the department of epidemiology and biostatistics, Univ. of South Carolina.
 He is also a reviewer with one of the most reputed journals of science, Science.

 He is author of two books in biotechnology, HIV and Molecular Immunity and In-situ PCR Technique, latter with his co-author John Hansen.

 Other than his services to medicine and his innovative techniques in biotechnology, he is known for his role as a reviewer and investigator of the notorious HIV trial in Libya, where, allegedly, some children were injected with the virus for AIDS, the HIV, by some local and expatriate medical staff working then in Libya.
 He published opinion pieces (in the "Libyan Journal of Medicine") disputing the findings of large studies published in the leading journals Nature and The New England Journal of Medicine.

 His most notable student so far is Mazhar Kanak, MD, PhD, who is an assistant professor, VCU School of Medicine Department of Surgery (in the Division of Transplant Surgery), as well as the assistant director of the Islet Cell Transplant Lab, an important pioneering lab in the area of Islet cells, both at the Virginia Commonwealth University.

 He has one son, an infectious diseases specialist, and a daughter who is a psychology professor.

-He is currently involved with the development and critique of various bona fide endeavors in finding a viable vaccine for the Zika virus, in addition to working on a new experimental diagnostic kit which, he claims, will replace field diagnostic kits.
+He is currently involved with the development and critique of various bona fide endeavors in finding a viable vaccine for the Zika virus.

-Patents

-He devised a modified form of the Nobel awarded Polymerase Chain Reaction (PCR) technique, for which a patent is owned by him (U.S. Patent #5,589,333, issued Dec.
-31, 1996.
-In situ PCR- Basic Technology).